 For any two positive real numbers $p$ and $q$, we define two discrete dynamical systems inspired by cluster algebra theory.
 The first system maps the first quadrant to itself in a way which generalizes rank two cluster algebra mutation to matrices with real entries.
 It is given by iterating the following map

 The second system, coming from extended matrix mutation, is given by a piecewise linear map from $\R^2$ to itself and is closely related to the tropicalization of the first system.
-We will also denote the second system by $\mu$ since it comes from the same generalized mutation, and no confusion should arise because each map is considered individually in separate sections.
 It is given explicitly as

 where $[x]_+ := \mathrm{max}(x,0)$.\\

 Both systems exhibit behavior which is associated with integrability; namely they each preserve a natural symplectic form, and seem to posess a conserved quantity.
 This adds to the growing body of work on cluster algebra theory in dynamical systems, integrability, and mathematical physics which the interested reader can get a glimpse of from various surveys \cite{DiF} \cite{GlickRupel} \cite{HLK} \cite{TYsurvey}.
 Our systems share some similarities with other systems from cluster algebra mutation, but we also find new phenomena by allowing integers to be replaced with real numbers.\\